mateofumis/mateofumis/README.md

 I'm Web App Pentester & Bug Bounty Hunter
 --------------------------------------------

 I started my career in Cybersecurity around October, 2022, when I discovered everything the exciting about Ethical Hacking and Pentesting.
 My motivation is on growth as Ethical Hacker and Bug Bounty Hunter while I learn and practice my skills in cybersecurity.
 I love to solve machines in Hack The Box and the Labs of Port Swigger's Web Security Academy.
-Also I'm focused in the Bug Bounty Hunting on HackerOne.
+Also I'm focused in the Bug Bounty Hunting on HackerOne, Bugcrowd and Intigriti.

 *   🌍  I'm based in Argentina 🇦🇷.
 *   🖥️  See my portfolio at [Mateo Fumis - Blog de Ciberseguridad](http://mateofumis.github.io)